-- Positive relations exist to exploit the opportunity to support towns and villages to develop and implement Local Biodiversity Action Plans modelled on existing plans across the county. - There is scope for county-level support around networking and joined-up local-level environmental actions. - Provision of practical advice and support for local businesses wishing to increase participation in climate action.
+- Positive relations exist to exploit the opportunity to support towns and villages in developing and implementing Local Biodiversity Action Plans modelled on existing plans across the county. - There is scope for county-level support around networking and joined-up local-level environmental actions. - Provision of practical advice and support for local businesses wishing to increase participation in climate action.